-Amphetamine and caffeine are often claimed to be convincing examples of drugs that produce false positives in the FST.
-Apart from the problem that amphetamine is highly addictive and so has restricted licensed approval (for the treatment of ADHD), that criticism disregards the fact that it was the first drug treatment for depression and was used for over 30 years, until the 1960s, when the first anti-depressants were discovered.
-Amphetamine was regarded as being especially beneficial for patients expressing profound fatigue.35 Recent studies, based on meta-analysis, continue to support the view that amphetamine can have beneficial effects in the treatment of depression.36 Similarly, there is mounting evidence that caffeine37 could make a useful adjunct to established antidepressant drug regimens.38 In short, recent evidence shows that neither of these compounds should be regarded as being false positives.
+Amphetamine and caffeine are also claimed to be convincing examples of drugs that produce false positives in the FST.
+Apart from the problem that amphetamine is highly addictive and so has restricted licensed approval (for treatment of Attention Deficit Hyperactivity Disorder), that criticism disregards the fact that it was the first drug treatment for depression and was used for over 30 years, until the 1960s, when the first antidepressants were discovered.
+It was regarded as being especially beneficial for patients expressing profound fatigue35.
+Recent studies, using meta-analysis, continue to support the view that amphetamine can have beneficial effects in depression36.
+Similarly, there is mounting evidence that caffeine37 could make a useful adjunct to established antidepressant drug regimens38.
+In short, neither of these compounds are false positives.

-A final reason why some compounds that reduce immobility in the FST have not translated for use as antidepressants in the clinic is that the observed reduction in animal immobility in the FST could actually be attributed to a nonspecific increase in their motor activity, rather than a reduction in swim-stress induced immobility (which is completely different), but no experiments were carried out to check that possibility (see below Open Field Test (OFT)).
-Examples of substances that could fall into this category include: green tea; 39 ghrelin; 40 probiotic supplements; 41 and NK1 receptor antagonists.
-Evidence that a lack of functional NK1 receptors causes locomotor hyperactivity in mice did not come to light until several years after the development of NK1 receptor antagonists as antidepressants had been abandoned.
-42
+A final reason why some compounds that reduced immobility in the FST have not turned up as antidepressants in the clinic is that the reduction in animals' immobility in the FST could actually be attributed to a non-specific increase in animals' motor activity, rather than a reduction in swim-stress induced immobility (which is completely different), but that was not checked.
+Examples of this possibility include: green tea39, ghrelin40, probiotic supplements41 and NK1 receptor antagonists.
+Evidence that a lack of functional NK1 receptors causes locomotor hyperactivity in mice did not come to light until several years after the development of NK1 receptor antagonists as antidepressants had been abandoned42.

 However, the main problem with the FST is the widespread belief that, if antidepressants delay the onset of immobility of rodents, then immobility must be a 'model' of depression in humans.
-There is no evidence to support that assumption, which is an example of what Garner has called 'a logical trap.'
-This misunderstanding seems to derive from early publications describing the FST, in which the authors stated that: "We suggested that this characteristic and readily identifiable behavioural immobility reflects a state of despair in the rat" and they went on to describe the immobility as "a behavioral state resembling depression".
-43 A later paper by the same group speculated that "the immobile behaviour may reflect a state of lowered mood in the animal".
-44 Even by 2001, this position had not changed: "It was hypothesized that immobility reflected the animals having learned that escape was impossible and their having given up hope.
-Immobility was therefore given the name 'behavioral despair'".
-45 It is clear that there was no evidence then that immobility in the FST has anything to do with depression, and that still remains the case.
+There is no evidence to support that assumption, which is an example of what Garner has called 'a logical trap'1.
+This misunderstanding seems to derive from early publications describing the FST in which the authors stated that: "We suggested that this characteristic and readily identifiable behavioural immobility reflects a state of despair in the rat" and they went on to describe the immobility as "a behavioral state resembling depression" 43.
+A later paper by the same group speculated that "the immobile behaviour may reflect a state of lowered mood in the animal^{44}.
+Even by 2001, this position had not changed: "It was hypothesized that immobility reflected the animals' having learned that escape was impossible and their having given up hope.
+Immobility was therefore given the name 'behavioral despair' "45.
+It is clear that there was no evidence that immobility in the FST has anything to do with depression and that remains the case.

-The possibility that the immobility is analogous to some aspect of depression is most unlikely, not least because depression is a chronic, relapsing disorder, whereas any change in an animal's mood while immersed in water would presumably dissipate soon after they are returned to their home cage.
-Also, the immobility is prevented by short-term treatment with an antidepressant drug (within 24 hours of the test), whereas the therapeutic lag for antidepressants in humans is typically 6-8 weeks or more.
+The possibility that the immobility is analogous to some aspect of depression is most unlikely, not least because depression is a chronic, relapsing disorder, whereas any change in the animals' mood while immersed in water would presumably dissipate soon after they are returned to their home cage.
+Also, the immobility is prevented by short-term treatment with an antidepressant drug (within 24h of the test), whereas the therapeutic lag for antidepressants in humans is typically 6-8 weeks, or more.
 These points, alone, are sufficient to rule out the immobility in the FST as a model of depression or even 'depression-like' behaviour.